 Basketball basics

-Basics of basketball contains necessary information required while playing the game.
-It includes rules of basketball, points, fouls and violation of games and more.
+The basics of basketball contain the necessary information required while playing the game.
+It includes rules of basketball, points, fouls and violation of games, and more.

 Game Rules